The annual East Cobber Parade and Festival was canceled in 2020, 2021, and 2022.

-The event began with a parade that started in the Mt.
+The annual East Cobber Parade and Festival takes place in September each year.
+The event begins with a parade that starts in the Mt.
 Bethel Elementary School parking lot and travels one mile south on Johnson Ferry Road to end at Olde Towne Parkway.

-The parade included over two thousand participants and more than eighty groups in floats, marching bands, classic cars, and more.
+The parade includes over two thousand participants and more than eighty groups in floats, marching bands, classic cars, and more.
 This East Cobb parade is sometimes referred to as the candy parade as nearly all floats toss candy to the crowd.

 Time:

-The parade started at 10am
+The parade starts at 10am

-The festival started at 11am
+The festival starts at 11am

 7 COMMENTS